subspace/autonomys-beneficiary-verification/README.md

 - `SUBSPACE_ASSOC:v1` - Stable prefix and version for reliable parsing
 - `ss58` - Your Substrate address (automatically filled)
 - `evm` - Your EVM address with EIP-55 checksum validation
+- `evm_self_check` - Result of the optional wallet self-check:
+  - `not_performed` - User did not run the self-check
+  - `matched` - Self-check passed (signer matches beneficiary for EOA, or owner signed for Safe)
+  - `not_matched` - Self-check failed (signer does not match entered beneficiary address)
 - `scope=beneficiary` - Indicates this is for beneficiary verification
 - `nonce` - UUIDv4 for replay protection
 - `ts` - ISO8601 timestamp for audit trail